 Although it is less than an hour from a major Alberta city, our town is far enough away to be something of a center in its right.
-As stated before, the population is only 2,500, but the trading area population is about 10,000 give or take (depending who one talks to).
+As stated before, the population is only 2,500, but the trading area population is about 10,000 give or take (depending on who one talks to).
 I recommend asking local merchants or a local Chamber of Commerce official for this kind of information.

-Its good to also find out what kind of employment is available.
-My town has a relatively stable economic base with a number of retailers, a significant hospital, and health care center.
+It’s good to also find out what kind of employment is available.
+My town has a relatively stable economic base with a number of retailers, a significant hospital, and a health care center.
 It also has an established energy industry as well as an agricultural one.
 It has a surprising number and variety of jobs for such a small town.
 There are other towns like this, especially as more people want to get away from larger centers.
 For example, we have rented to web designers who service international clients.
 They moved from Ottawa and then Edmonton, preferring a smaller town with excellent internet.

 Attractiveness for Residents Safety, Healthcare, Education

 My town has an RCMP detachment and about 20 years ago I asked the local sergeant for a tour with my son of the detachment building.
-During the tour the sergeant informed us that the detachment was rated the second quietest in the province.
+During the tour, the sergeant informed us that the detachment was rated the second quietest in the province.
 This is always a plus as people want to live in safe communities.
 Talk to local RCMP detachments and ask about the crime rate or incivilities.

 Our town has excellent amenities including very good schools both public and alternative – and there is also a very good community center.
 People will often move into a small center because of work, but they will simply not stay if the town does not offer the amenities they want.
-Of course realistically a small town cannot offer all that a city can.
+Of course, realistically a small town cannot offer all that a city can.

-Our town does offer the health services of a hospital, clinic and extended senior care.
+Our town does offer the health services of a hospital, clinic, and extended senior care.
 I have been told that it ranks as one of the most desirable towns in the province to which seniors retire.

 As with any kind of real estate investing, there are both significant advantages and disadvantages to investing in small centers.
 A person can do very well investing in small centers if the above factors are taken into consideration first.